adsabs/adsabs-dev-api/search.md

 ## Query parameters

+All query parameters appearing in the search URL must be UTF-8, url-encoded strings.
+Please note that due to the requirements of the authentication library used for validating requests, most non-ascii characters appearing in the URL need to be hex-encoded, e.g. a double quote character (") must be encoded as %22.
+In most programming languages the libraries used to retrieve content from web services will perform this encoding for you, but if you are using your own curl-based request you will need to take care of this.

 #### q
 *required:* a UTF-8, url-encoded string of <= 1000 characters representing the search query. `q` can be used for both fielded (`title:exoplanets`), and unfielded (`exoplanets`) search.
 See the list of fields [below](#fields).